yoeo/scala-explained/classes.md

 * Compare `case class` instances:

   While [class](#class) instances are **compared by reference**:
-  *instances are the same when they refer to the same location in the memory*, `case class` instances are **compared by structure**:
+  *instances are equal when they refer to the same location in the memory*, `case class` instances are **compared by structure**:
-  *instances are the same when all their attributes have the same value*.
+  *instances are equal when all their attributes have the same value*.

   ```scala
   // Check if it is hot for real.